Wenxin-Jiang/wenxin-jiang.github.io/_pages/home.md

 Hi, I'm Wenxin Jiang!
-I am currently a Ph.D. student in [DualityLab](https://davisjam.github.io/) in ECE@Purdue.
+I am currently a Ph.D. student in ECE@Purdue.
+I am supervised by [Dr. James Davis](https://davisjam.github.io/).
 My research interests lie at the intersection of Software Engineering and Machine Leanring.
+I like learning cutting-edge technology, working on undiscovered knowledge, and contributing to society.